ilmich/ghip8/README.md

 http://devernay.free.fr/hacks/chip8/C8TECH10.HTM#1.0

 # Example
-This is a full working example of emulator that run on terminal thanks to the superb [termbox-go](https://github.com/nsf/termbox-go)
+This is a full working example of emulator that runs on terminal thanks to the superb [termbox-go](https://github.com/nsf/termbox-go)
 ```
 package main